Snow Avalanche Information Quote

 LEVEL THREE (ORANGE) indicates CONSIDERABLE RISK - natural avalanches are possible and human-triggered avalanches are probable.
 Unstable slabs are probable on steeper terrain.
 Use increasing caution and be aware of potentially dangerous areas of unstable snow.

 LEVEL FOUR (RED) indicates HIGH RISK - natural and human-triggered avalanches are likely.
 Unstable slabs are likely on a variety of aspects and slope angles.
 Travel in avalanche terrain is not recommended.
 The safest travel is on windward ridges or gentler slopes without steeper terrain above.

 LEVEL FIVE (RED WITH BLACK BORDER OR BLACK) indicates EXTREME RISK - widespread natural or human-triggered avalanches certain.
 Extremely unstable slabs on most aspects and slope angles.
 Large destructive avalanches are possible.
 Travel in avalanche terrain should be avoided and travel should be confined to gentle terrain well away from avalanche-path runouts.

-To ensure your Travel Insurance remains valid, you must ensure that you are adequately supervised, that appropriate safety equipment (such as protective headwear, life jackets etc.) are worn at all times and you do not participate in Winter Sports for more than 90 days in any one Period of Insurance.
+To ensure your Travel Insurance remains valid, you must ensure that you are adequately supervised, that appropriate safety equipment (such as protective headwear etc.) are worn at all times and you do not participate in Winter Sports for more than 90 days in any one Period of Insurance.

 This Travel Insurance is underwritten by Travel Insurance Facilities and Insured by Union Reiseversicherung AG, UK.
 Travel Insurance Facilities are authorised and regulated by the Financial Conduct Authority.
 Union Reiseversicherung AG are authorised by BaFin and subject to limited regulation by the Financial Conduct Authority.